Aye-aye Facts

 Aye-aye Distribution, Habitat, and Ecology

 The fabulous, if admittedly unusual, Aye-aye evolved as native to a very small section of the surface of the earth.
 This location probably won’t surprise many who learn of it, however.
-That’s because Nature created this biological marvel as endemic to only a single location.
+That’s because Nature created this biological marvel as endemic to only a single location in the world.

-That’s the island of Madagascar, itself an astonishing natural wonder.
-Situated off the east coast of Africa, it’s a setting filled with marvels.
+That’s the mesmerizing island of Madagascar, itself an astonishing natural wonder.
+Situated off the east coast of Africa, it’s a setting filled with a myriad of marvels.
 Yet, even within this highly limited zone of habitation, it primarily appears in specific portions of the eastern coast of the island.

-Thankfully, the creature also evolved a moderately extensive degree of flexibility in terms of its habitat choices.
-Due to this adaptability, it appears in several types of ecosystems.
+Thankfully, the unusual creature also evolved a moderately extensive degree of flexibility in terms of its habitat choices.
+Due to this extreme adaptability, it appears in several separate types of ecosystems.
 The majority of individuals, though, live in either rainforest or deciduous forests.

-Those living in the rainforest, spend the largest part of their time in the dense canopy.
+Those individuals living in the rainforest spend the largest part of their time in the dense canopy.
 As a result, most of these are seen at altitudes of roughly 230 ft (70 m).
-Sadly, however, many are now forced to take up residence in cultivated areas, due to deforestation in their region.
+Sadly, however, many are now forced to take up residence in cultivated areas, due to ongoing deforestation in their region.

-The creature also evolved as omnivorous in its dietary needs and preferences.
-The largest part of its diet consists of such fare as fruits, nuts, and seeds.
-Yet, it also consumes nectar, honey, fungi, and insects.
-In turn, its only known natural predator consists of the Fossa.
+The creature further evolved as omnivorous in both its dietary needs and preferences.
+The great majority of its typical diet consists of such fare as fruits, nuts, and seeds.
+Yet, the animal also consumes nectar, honey, fungi, and insects.
+In turn, its only known predator consists of the Fossa.

 Species Sharing Its Range

-Check out our other articles on 3 Surprising South American Moths, Southern Darwin’s Frog, Great Barrier Reef, Cheddar Pink, Agile Ground Mantis, Rough-nosed Horned-Lizard
+Check out our other articles on 3 Surprising South American Moths, Cape Porcupine, Southern Darwin’s Frog, Great Barrier Reef, Cheddar Pink, Agile Ground Mantis, Rough-nosed Horned-Lizard

 Leave a Reply